 In Europe, it is recommended to consume 0,80 grams of protein per kg of body weight per day, but these recommendations make no difference between an 18 year old and a 60 year old adult.
 To prevent gradual muscle loss, elderly adults must consume between 1,2 and 2 grams of protein per kg body weight per day, as shown by the latest scientific research.
 This means that an 80 kg ageing man should consume at least 96 grams and maximum 160 grams of protein per day.
 Because our basic metabolic rate slows down with age, older people need less calories than younger people to avoid obesity.
 With conventional meals it is very difficult to double on protein intake but reduce calories.
-Therefore, protein supplements offer the ideal solution to obtain an extra amount of proteins without adding an excess of calories.
+Therefore, protein shakes or supplements of essential amino-acids supplements offer the ideal solution to obtain an extra amount of proteins without adding an excess of calories.

 Distribution of meals throughout the day

 It is extremely important to divide protein over several meals a day.
 Scientists recommend to include in each meal an amount of at least 0,4 gram per kg body weight, and not leave more than 5 hours in between meals.
 To prevent muscle-wasting, an additional post-exercise and/or pre-sleep protein supplement will supply the rest of what is needed to stimulate the anabolic response.
 A single dose of 20 to 40 g of protein prior to sleep is properly digested and the amino-acids are found to be correctly absorbed, without affecting sleep quality or next morning appetite.
-The myth that you should not eat before bed because the food will not digest and it affects your sleep is incorrect, at least when it is pure hydrolyzed protein that is consumed.
+The myth that you should not eat before bed because the food will not digest and it affects your sleep is incorrect, at least when it is pure hydrolyzed protein or essential amino-acids that are consumed.
 A protein supplement before sleep does not have negative effects on fat metabolism or energy expenditure.

 To preserve muscle mass, physical activity is equally important as good nutrition.
 Scientific research has determined that it is particularly “strength targeted” exercise with weights that is needed to stimulate muscle synthesis.
-It has a direct effect on muscle mass and health, but also an indirect effect because it increases the utilization of the dietary protein (especially from whey) and the anabolic response.
+It has a direct effect on muscle mass and health, but also an indirect effect because it increases the utilization of the dietary protein and the anabolic response.
 Endurance activities, on the other hand, like walking or cycling, have little effect.

 Scientific research suggests following recommendations to preserve muscle mass with age: